 These offer childcare provision for children up to school age (although they may be registered for 0 - 8-year-olds) and vary according to provision.
 The basic types are:

-Private Day Nurseries offer a year round service, places from the 0-5 years, (the full range in not always offered) and are usually in permanent premises.
-Full or part time daycare is on offer at a set rate, which may vary between nurseries but not usually within one.
+Private Day Nurseries offer a year round service, places from 0-5 years, (the full range in not always offered) and are usually in permanent premises.
+Full or part-time daycare is on offer at a set rate, which may vary between nurseries or with the age of the child.
 Opening hours may cater for the working parent.

 Work Place Nurseries are childcare provisions provided by an employer or by a private concern hosted by an employer on or near the workplace.
-They can take children from 0-5 years and cover the ours of a working parent.
-These may be restricted to children of employees, some companies share this facility and some have a limited number of open spaces.
+They can take children from 0-5 years and cover the hours of a working parent.
+These may be restricted to children of employees.
+Some companies share the same facility and some have a limited number of open spaces.

 Local Authority Nurseries can be a purpose built Nursery School or a Nursery class attached to a first School, conforming to similar standards.
 They fall under the remit of the Education Department.
 They follow the term pattern of local schools.
-There are no charges, but tend to be heavily over-subscribed, it is vital to join their waiting list at the earliest opportunity, commonly when your child is 2 years old, although children are not usually offered a place until they are 3 or 4 years old.
+There are no charges, but may be heavily over-subscribed, in which case it is vital to join their waiting list at the earliest opportunity, commonly when your child is 2 years old, although children are not usually offered a place until they are 3 or 4 years old.
+Subscription depends on birth rate as well as how good the establishment is!

 Afterschool and Holiday Care

 Usually running outside of school hours in term time, in schools or community centres, for children aged 5-11 years.
-Times of opening and charges vary between schemes/clubs.
+Times of opening and charges vary between schemes/clubs but check out our family-friendly events listings for up-to-date information.

 Nannies/Au Pairs